-Dr. Ryan Carpenter, racetrack veterinarian to some of the most high profile trainers at Santa Anita, has answers.
+Dr. Ryan Carpenter, racetrack veterinarian to several of the most high profile trainers at Santa Anita, has some answers.

 Santa Anita Park in Arcadia reopened for live racing on a recent weekend under cloudless skies, abundant sunshine and with much fanfare.
 The hallowed track had not hosted a live race on either of its surfaces since March 3, when Santa Anita closed its doors because of the unprecedented uptick in horse fatalities since the start of the 2018-2019 winter meet on December 26.